 2.)
-You're not as tough as you think you are.
+You are not as strong as you think you may be.
+It's true.

-If a man tries to attack you, what will you do?
-Push him off?
-Try it at home: tell a man you trust to hold on to you without letting go, but tell him not to go easy on you.
-If a man attacks you, you need to count on more than just your strength to get away safely.
+In personal interview in 1985, the serial killer Ted Bundy admitted that he "could tell a victim by the way she walked down the street, the tilt of her head, the manner in which she carried herself, etc . . .”
+(3) If someone tries to attack you, what will you do?
+Push them off?
+What if they pull out a knife?
+Try this at home: tell a man you trust to hold on to you without letting go, tell him not to go easy on you.
+It is a test of reality.
+If you are forced to defend yourself, you will likely need more than just your physical strength to get away safely.

 3.)
 Women are alone more than ever.

 4.)
-It's your job to protect yourself and your kids too.
+It's your job to protect yourself and your children.

 5.)
 The world is not a safe place and nobody cares more about your well-being than YOU.